About Spencer

 Criminal Records

-The criminal records system in Roane County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Roane County Sheriff's Office and the Circuit Clerk's Office are the primary custodians of these records.
-Residents can conduct background checks through the West Virginia State Police, which provides a comprehensive database of criminal records.
-The West Virginia Bureau of Investigation also offers services to Roane County residents seeking detailed criminal history information.
+The criminal records system in Roane County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can conduct background checks through the West Virginia State Police, which provides a database of criminal records.
+The West Virginia State Police also offers services to Roane County residents seeking detailed criminal history information.

 Economy & Demographics